-- Assess the project effectiveness and draw upon lessons which will feed into the work plan for the next four years - Evaluate the appropriateness on the project activities in terms of achieving the outputs as per project documents as per the needs of ECP, parliamentary bodies and other government and non-government stakeholders - Explore strategies for replication and link to policy advocacy; i.e. serve as evidence base for policy and institutional reforms
+- Assess project effectiveness and draw upon lessons that will align programming strategy for the next four years - Evaluate appropriateness of project activities in following two distinct areas: terms of achieving outputs as per project documents, and secondly, as per the needs of the government of Pakistan, including MoHR, NCHR, Provincial Human and Social Welfare Departments and other non-government stakeholders - Explore strategies for replication and link to policy advocacy, i.e. serve as evidence base for policy and institutional reforms.